bedroom

 15. Slate Gray Modern Minimalist

 Slate gray walls create a modern, minimalist bedroom that feels calm and sophisticated.
 Unlike warmer grays, slate has cool blue undertones that feel crisp and contemporary.
-This color works beautifully in bedrooms because it's restful and neutral while still having character and depth.
+This color works beautifully in bedrooms because it is restful and neutral while still having character and depth.
 Slate gray provides a clean backdrop that lets furniture and textiles stand out without competing for attention.

 • Warm gray bedding or wood furniture adds needed warmth to cool slate walls